primer/css/docs/content/principles/index.md

 .flash-error {...}
 ```

-## Objects

-Objects help us with common layout patterns but aren't concerned with thematic styles.
-Examples include the the grid, and the media object.
-Objects essentially provide some scaffolding for layouts and should be able to be used with other objects, components, and utilities.

 ## BEM-style naming and structure

-Components and objects should follow the [Block Element Modifier](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) (BEM) model in terms of structure.
+Components should follow the [Block Element Modifier](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) (BEM) model in terms of structure.
 We've chosen to use a modified form of BEM syntax using [uppercase](https://en.wikipedia.org/wiki/Uppercase) for the block name, hyphens and lowercase for elements, and double-hyphens and lowercase for modifiers.
 When a block class requires two words use [Pascal case](https://en.wikipedia.org/wiki/PascalCase), for example `ProgressBar`.
 When an element or modifier class requires two words use [camel case](https://en.wikipedia.org/wiki/camelCase), for example `[Component]-closeButton` or `[Component]--extraLarge`.

 * **Block**: A block includes all of the base styles you want shared across every variation of a component.
 Minimal thematic styling should be applied to blocks, particularly when variations of a component include visual variations.
 Apply additional styles with modifers rather than overriding base styles.
 * **Element**: An element is part of a component.
 Elements should work together with other elements and can have modifiers.
 Element styles should not override block styles - this often results in applying more styles directly to elements rather than having styles flow down from the parent level.